 He has been invited to participate in the Buffalo Bill Historical Center’s Cody High Style Show for many years and was formally noted as "A furniture maker on the forefront – an artist who continually brings Western Design to a new level”.

-Brad is humbled and honored to know that some of his peers have acknowledged him as a "woodworking and mechanical genius".
+Brad is honored that some of his peers have acknowledged him as a "woodworking and mechanical genius".